-The old advertising slogan "Guinness is good for you" is actually true it seems.
+A look at how the old advertising slogan "Guinness is good for you" is apparently true.

-While Diageo, the manufacturer, makes no health claims for the product, scientific research shows a pint of Guinness a day is actually good for your health.
-(And that's Guinness with a double n, not the surname that can sometimes be spelled "Guiness" with one n.)
+While Diageo, the manufacturer of the black stuff, makes no health claims for the product, scientific research shows a pint of Guinness a day is actually good for your health.n.)

-Indeed, it may work as well as a low dose of aspirin to prevent heart attacks according to researchers at the University of Wisconsin who made the discovery.
+Indeed, it may work as well as a low dose of aspirin to prevent heart attacks according to researchers, led by Professor John Folts, at the University of Wisconsin who made the discovery in 2003.

-The researchers told a convention of the American Heart Association in Orlando, Florida, that a pint of Guinness taken at mealtime had the best impact.
+The researchers told the 2003 convention of the American Heart Association in Orlando, Florida, that 24 oz - less than two pints - of Guinness taken at mealtime had the best impact.
 They believe that antioxidant compounds in the Guinness are responsible for the health benefits because they decrease harmful cholesterol gathering on the artery walls.

 And if for some strange reason you don't feel like treating yourself to a pint, there's plenty of ways you can incorporate Guinness into your cooking or baking taking all the goodness of Guinness with it.